epam/Wilma/wilma-extras/short.circuit/README.md

 Save the actual cache into a folder
 -----------------------------------
 You may save the actual internal Short Circuit cache onto the disk.
 Just specify a folder name in the following request:

 ```
 POST http://localhost:1234/config/public/services/ShortCircuitInterceptor/circuits?folder={toFolder}
 ```

+NOTE: Only such cached objects will be saved where the response is cached properly.
+Entries without proper response will be ignored.

 The response is the following
 ```